-In the event of a discrepancy between a printed/PDF and on-line PDF edition of the Academic Calendar, the on-line edition shall be considered to be the University's official statement.
+In the event of a discrepancy between the printed/PDF and on-line PDF edition, the on-line edition shall be considered to be the University's official statement.
 The information below is provided to all students as part of student orientation and/or as part of the normal admission process, which students acknowledge as having received.